Insect bites in children: What to do?

 Removing a bee sting: Here's how to do it!

-In bees, at the very tip of the sting is the so-called poison sac.
-After a bee sting, it should always be checked whether the sting has remained in the skin – this is usually the case.
-Wasps, on the other hand, can sting repeatedly with the same sting.
-If the bee's sting is still in the skin, it must be removed immediately, as poison continues to be pumped from the poison sac into the body.
+In bees, the so-called venom sac is located at the very tip of the stinger.
+After a bee sting, you should always check whether the stinger has remained in the skin – this is usually the case.
+Wasps, on the other hand, can sting repeatedly with the same stinger.
+If the bee’s stinger is still in the skin, it should be removed immediately, as venom continues to be pumped from the venom sac into the body.

-• Secure the sting, for example with tweezers, as close to the bite site as possible and not too close to the end of the sting.
+• Secure the sting, for example with tweezers, as close to the skin at the bite site as possible and not too close to the tip of the sting.

 • Remove the sting with a quick, jerky movement along the angle of the sting.